betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/HandMove/InsertTree.md

         <img height="350" width="350" alt="InsertTree" src="/Move/InsertTree.png"/>
     </div>
     <div style="margin: 5px; width: 50%">
         <p >Description of Move.
 How the moto got its name.
-The purpose of the moto.
-Common misconceptions about the moto.
+The purpose of the Move.
+Common misconceptions about the Move.
 How to differentiate this moto from another similar moto</p>
     </div>
 </div>